sdneon/LDraw_Model_Viewer/README.md

 PS: Unfortunately, the LDraw page is down as of Jul 2024, as it appears to be missing ldraw scripts.

 # Known Issues
-There are some Lego models which fail to load, even in original viewer.
-Haven't figured out why.
+There are some Lego models which fail to load when some parts are "delay-loaded", even in original viewer.
+Likely an async bug in LDR JS codes.
 (This may be partly fixed in my 2024 update).

 # Thanks
 Thanks to everyone who made virtual Lego builds possible!